 It was one of the strongest hurricanes on record — by both wind speed and pressure — to roar ashore in Louisiana.

-The storm is hitting on the 16-year anniversary of Katrina, a Category 3 hurricane that ravaged the Gulf Coast.
+Ida, now a tropical storm, is hitting on the 16-year anniversary of Katrina, a Category 3 hurricane that ravaged the Gulf Coast.
 Hurricane Katrina unleashed a series of events, taking the lives of more than 1,800 people and leaving more than $100 billion worth of damage in its wake.

 Here are the latest developments.
 All times Eastern: